Richard Brindley: Colchester United

 Colchester United held talks with their former loanee Brindley in May 2015, following his release by Rotherham.
 He then signed a two-year contract with Colchester on 2 June.
 He made his second debut on 8 August in Colchester's 2–2 home draw with Blackpool.
 He scored his first ever league goal on 25 March 2016 after being introduced as a second-half substitute for Elliot Lee during Colchester's win against Doncaster Rovers.
 His 87th-minute shot completed the scoring in a 4–1 victory.
 He ended his first full season with the club with 25 appearances.

 Under new manager John McGreal, Brindley became a regular in Colchester's starting eleven in the 2016–17 season, where he operated as a right wing-back in a 3-5-2 formation.
 Brindley said "Last season wasn't a great one for myself with injuries and managers coming in and out but this season has been brilliant for me, I feel I'm playing well and that's all I want to do".
 He later said that wing-back had become his "best position".
 He scored his first goal of the season with a free kick in Colchester's 1–1 draw with Morecambe on 17 April 2017.
 He ended the season with 43 first-team appearances.
 He was offered a new contract at the end of the season, but opted to leave the club after refusing terms.

 Barnet

 On 10 July 2017, Brindley joined Colchester's League Two rivals Barnet on a free transfer.
 On 5 May 2018, Brindley scored his first goal for Barnet in a 3–0 win over Chesterfield in a game that saw Barnet relegated from the Football League.
 He left the club by mutual consent on 7 July 2018.

 Bromley

 On 25 September 2018, Brindley signed for Bromley, making his debut in a 2–1 victory away to Ebbsfleet United, playing the full 90 minutes.
 Brindley went on to score twice in 36 games before leaving at the end of the season.

 Notts County

 On 5 September 2019, Brindley signed for Notts County.
 Brindley signed a new two-year contract in May 2022.
 On 28 April 2024 Brindley left Notts County at end of contract.

 Eastleigh

 On 8 July 2024, Brindley joined National League side Eastleigh.

+Havant & Waterlooville

+On 16 July 2026, Brindley joined Southern League Premier Division South club Havant & Waterlooville.